Bakhtawar Singh Thapa: Early life

 Bakhtawar Singh Thapa was born to military officer Kaji Amar Singh Thapa (sanu) and Satyarupa Maya.
-He was the brother of Mukhtiyar Bhimsen Thapa and had other three brothers - Nain Singh Thapa, Amrit Singh Thapa, and Ranabir Singh Thapa.
+He was the brother of Mukhtiyar Bhimsen Thapa and had three brothers - Nain Singh Thapa, Amrit Singh Thapa, and Ranabir Singh Thapa.
 From his step-mother, he had two brothers—Ranbam and Ranzawar.
 His ancestors were members of Bagale Thapa clan from Jumla who migrated eastwards.
-His grandfather was Bir Bhadra Thapa, a courtier in Prithvi Narayan Shah's army.
+His grandfather was Bir Bhadra Thapa, a courtier in the army of Gorkha king Prithvi Narayan Shah.

 Career

 Commander of the Palace

-After the Bhandarkhal Massacre of 1806, the Samar Jung Company was selected as royal palace guard by Mukhtiyar Bhimsen Thapa.
-Bakhtawar Singh was appointed as the commander of the company to be camped inside the palace for the protection of King Girvan Yuddha Bikram Shah and Queen Tripurasundari of Nepal.
-In the maturity of King Girvan Yuddha Bikram Shah and Queen Tripurasundari of Nepal, Kaji Bakhtawar slowly gained confidence out of both from his role of their protector.
-The death of King Girvan Yuddha Bikram Shah and his two queens in 1816 had caused his hopes to be destroyed.
+After the Bhandarkhal Massacre of 1806, the Samar Jung Company was selected as royal palace guards by Mukhtiyar Bhimsen Thapa.
+Bakhtawar Singh was appointed the commander of the company to be camped inside the palace for the protection of King Girvan Yuddha Bikram Shah and Queen Tripurasundari of Nepal.
+In the maturity of King Girvan Yuddha Bikram Shah and Queen Tripurasundari of Nepal, Kaji Bakhtawar slowly gained confidence of both for his role as their protector.
+The death of King Girvan Yuddha Bikram Shah and his two queens in 1816 had dashed his hopes.
 After the end of Anglo-Nepalese war, Kaji Bakhtawar was suspected by his brother Bhimsen Thapa to have joined the enemy factions.
 At the time, he was living in the same family with his brother without the division of their ancestral property.
 Bhimsen slowly brought Kaji Bakhtawar under his control but their mother pleaded only a light punishment for Bakhtawar.
 He was dismissed from his position and was imprisoned in the Nuwakot prison and the Bakhtawar's Samar Jung Company was heavily disfavored by the Mukhtiyar.

 Anglo-Nepalese War

 Bakhtawar was the commander of Bijaypur-Sindhuli Gadhi axis during the first campaign of the Anglo-Nepalese war.
 He was stationing the fort and the region by 2000 soldiers.
 In the second campaign, he was commanding his headquarter at Makwanpur Gadhi.
-He sent the final ratified document of Sugali Treaty to British India Company after the Hitaura camp of Major General David Ochterlony on 4 March 1816.
+He sent the final ratified document of Sugali Treaty to the British East India Company after the Hitaura camp of Major General David Ochterlony on 4 March 1816.